 MISSOULA - It's a recognition that has been years in the making.

-The Beartracks Bridge in Missoula — formerly known as the Higgins Avenue Bridge — will be officially dedicated next week.
+Missoula's Beartracks Bridge, formerly known as the Higgins Avenue Bridge, will be officially dedicated Monday capping off a major collaboration.

-The US government forcibly removed tribal ancestors from their land, passing through what is now known as downtown Missoula, back in 1891.
+The US government forcibly removed tribal ancestors from their land back in 1891 and in the "Salish Trail of Tears," they passed through what is now known as Missoula.

-“We have always been here, and I think that we are making sure that the people of Missoula.
-A lot of the new residents, even people that have lived here their whole lives, don't really know the history,” Charlo said.
-"We want to acknowledge it and heal from it, the past, and move forward."
+"We have always been here.
+And I think that we are making sure that the people of Missoula -- a lot of the new residents, even people that have lived here their whole lives -- don't really know the history,” CSKT Tribal Council Secretary Martin Charlo noted, "We want to acknowledge it and heal from it, the past, and move forward."